curl/curl/docs/INSTALL.md

-If you have shared SSL libs installed in a directory where your run-time linker doesn't find them (which usually causes configure failures), you can provide the -R option to ld on some operating systems to set a hard-coded path to the run-time linker:
+If you have shared SSL libs installed in a directory where your run-time linker doesn't find them (which usually causes configure failures), you can provide this option to gcc to set a hard-coded path to the run-time linker:

-    LDFLAGS=-R/usr/local/ssl/lib ./configure --with-ssl
+    LDFLAGS=-Wl,-R/usr/local/ssl/lib ./configure --with-ssl

 ## More Options